-5.4.5.1 SITE LIMITATIONS
+5.4.5.2 SITE LIMITATIONS

 A site limitation is a condition within the development that limits the use of a detention facility.
-Site limitations that prevent the construction of a detention facility must be present to utilize an offsite detention facility to comply with the detention requirements.
+Site limitations that prevent the construction of an onsite detention facility must be present in order to pursue the use of offsite detention facilities.
 Site limitations include: